v-finance/cross-python/README.md

     ninja -C builddir-x86_64-w64-mingw32 install
 ```

+Note that `install` doesn't install it to the system, only locally reorganize the files into a working tree.
-To run the python for windows build, the mingw runtime library and dependencies need to be avialable in the path :
+To run the Python for Windows build, the mingw runtime library and dependencies need to be available on the path:

 ```
     cd x86_64-w64-mingw32/bin
     export WINEPATH=/usr/x86_64-w64-mingw32/sys-root/mingw/bin/
     ./python.exe
 ```

+# License

+...

 ### Related